DNAPhone/WeLAB-4-makers/README.md

 The software that lets you use your _We-LAB 4 makers_ kit is made of a Kivy GUI, a video streaming library (_RPi-Cam_web-Interface_ - available at https://github.com/silvanmelchior/RPi_Cam_Web_Interface) and a Python server that lets the GUI manage the intensity of the microscope led.
 In addition, there is a PHP script that enables the GUI to save pictures of the microscope view.

 Please note that the code is only working for Raspbian Jessie (you can download it here http://downloads.raspberrypi.org/raspbian/images/raspbian-2016-09-28/).
+Also, the Kivy interface is written for Python 2.7, and is not optimized for version 3, e.g., the _print_ function calls miss the round brackets.
+So if you want to use it using v.
+3, you have to tweak a little the code.

 To set your _We-LAB 4 makers_ kit up, connect your Raspberry Pi to the internet, open the terminal and follow the next steps.